 The Thurston County Board of Commissioners adopted the original Water General Plan for the County-operated Boston Harbor Water System on July 20, 1987.
 The 1987 General Plan was based on the Boston Harbor Water System Study by R.W.
 Beck and Associates.

-The service area for the Boston Harbor Water System was expanded to allow service to an additional 34 parcels directly fronting on existing water system mains, through Resolution 11407 adopted April 7, 1997 by the Thurston County Board of Commissioners.
-The expansion was based on the Boston Harbor Water System Connection Capacity Study issued July 31, 1996 by D. R. Strong Consulting Engineers, which was approved by the Washington Department of Health.
+The service area for the Boston Harbor Water System was expanded to allow service to an additional 34 parcels directly fronting on existing water system mains, through Resolution 11407 adopted April 7, 1997, by the Thurston County Board of Commissioners.
+The expansion was based on the Boston Harbor Water System Connection Capacity Study issued July 31, 1996, by D. R. Strong Consulting Engineers, which was approved by the Washington Department of Health.
 These documents are adopted as an amendment to the service area identified in the Boston Harbor Water General Plan and are incorporated by reference into the Thurston County Comprehensive Plan.
 Copies of the documents discussed above are available from the Thurston County Department of Water and Waste Management.
 (Resolution No. 12788, 7/8/02)

 1989 Tamoshan Comprehensive Water System Plan and Engineering Report.